AsaraSenaratne/MongoBackup/README.md

 Every backup gets created with the default name "dump" and it is moved to a seperate folder to include the name we require.

 This is converted to a tar file for ease of handling.
+Created backup folders can be viewed in the out_path specified.